-When I was a kid if we went to the local Country Club the most kid friendly thing we could do was sip on a fire engine.
-However these days kids are well and truly spoilt with playgrounds, baby animals, colouring in and more at their local Country Club - just like at the awesome Lynwood Country Club in the North West Sydney suburb of Pitt Town is the perfect example of this.
+When I was a kid, if we went to the local Country Club the most kid friendly thing we could do was sip on a fire engine.
+However these days kids are well and truly spoilt with playgrounds, baby animals, colouring in and more at their local Country Club.
+The awesome Lynwood Country Club in the North West Sydney suburb of Pitt Town is the perfect example of this.

 The kids menu from the Terrace Grill hovers around the $10 mark and it includes Moo Moo ice cream and topping for dessert.
 Our lads had the Farmhouse Burgers for lunch and they are like a mini cheeseburger slider - the perfect size for small tummies.
 When your children have finished their lunch, you go back inside and ask for their ice cream.

 There is also a cafe section inside too, in case you are just after a spot of morning tea.
 There are tempting cookies, cakes and slices available as well as pies, sausage rolls and toasted sandwiches.
 They use Piazza Doro coffee beans, and they also have a decent selection of organic teas for non coffee drinkers.
 I would recommend this as a great place to meet up with your mother's group for morning tea as the whole place is very pram friendly.
 There is a baby change table in the handicapped loo, and of a morning I don't think it would be as busy as it would be at lunch time - so get the girls together and go for a drive.
 There's nothing like a dose of good fresh country air to make little ones sleep all the way home.
 The cafe is open from 10am each day.